What's the Best ED Treatment in 2024?

 Apomorphine has been used since the 19th century as everything from a sedative to an aid in kicking heroin addiction, and it’s currently FDA-approved for treating Parkinson’s disease.
 However, multiple studies indicate its potential as a treatment for ED.
 The name can be a source of confusion since most people outside the medical professions would likely hear the “morphine” in apomorphine and assume opioid properties.
 But apomorphine doesn’t bind to opioid receptors and is non-addicting.

 For Parkinson’s patients, apomorphine is delivered via subcutaneous injection at doses often higher than those used in erectile dysfunction treatment.
-Studies into its use for Parkinson’s often revealed intense nausea as a side effect, to the point that doctors would often have to prescribe an antiemetic to deal with nausea and vomiting.
-ED patients taking apomorphine as a sublingual film — or in the case of Rugiet, a lozenge — may also experience some nausea, but this appears to decline with regular use.
+Studies into its use for Parkinson’s revealed intense nausea as a potential side effect — often to the point that doctors would have to prescribe an antiemetic to deal with nausea and vomiting.
+ED patients taking apomorphine as a sublingual film — or, in the case of Rugiet, a lozenge — may also experience some nausea, but this appears to decline with regular use.

 Apomorphine appeared on target to become a viable alternative to Viagra in 2000, but the manufacturers behind its two branded forms intended for ED patients pulled it from FDA consideration despite what appeared to be a sure path to approval.
 They cited the need for further study, particularly into the drug's interaction with nitrates and its potential to cause fainting in less than 0.2% of trial participants.
 Today, apomorphine remains FDA-approved for Parkinson’s disease but is only prescribed for ED treatment as an off-label use.